Skip to Content

 • Protocol: Select FTP or SFTP.

-• Security: The security type.
-Select Explicit, Implicit, or None.
+• Security: Select the security type, one of Explicit, Implicit, or None.

-• Mode: The FTP mode.
-Select Active or Passive.
+• Mode: Select the FTP mode, Active or Passive.

 • Send private key: Enable to authenticate a client when it connects to an SFTP server.